FC Jyväskylä Blackbird

 FC Jyväskylä Blackbird (abbreviated FCJ Blackbird or FC Blackbird or FCJ) is a football club from Jyväskylä in Finland.
-The club was formed in 1996 and their home ground is at the Hippos nurmikenttä.
-The men's first team currently plays in the Kakkonen (Second Division).
+The club was formed in 1996 and their home ground is at the Viitaniemen tekonurmi.
+The men's first team currently plays in the Kolmonen.
 The Chairman of FCJ Blackbird is Nellu Petrescu and Harri Huttunen is the Manager.

 Background

 FCJ Blackbird spent their initial seasons in the Kolmonen (Third Division) of the Finnish football league in the section covering Central Finland (Keski-Suomi).
 They were promoted to the Kakkonen (Second Division) at the end of the 2007 season.
 In their first season at the higher level in 2008 they faced an uphill struggle in Group A and just avoided relegation.
 In 2009 the team were moved to Group C and although they gained less points they were able to finish in ninth position some distance from the relegation spot.
 The club are now in their third season in the third tier of Finnish football.